andreimaftei28/Projects-on-JetBrainsAcademy/README.md

 # Projects-on-JetBrainsAcademy

-## This repo contains projects I've managed to complete so far on JetBrains Academy
+## This repo contains projects I have completed so far on JetBrains Academy

 # Python Developer track.